bnomei/kirby3-storybook/README.md

 npm run storybook
 ```

+> [!NOTE]
-> TIP: Make sure you can run storybook after installation at least once without errors.
+> Make sure you can run storybook after installation at least once without errors.
 Then remove the demo files or copy them to a different location in case you need them for reference (like I usually do).

-In a different shell run the file watcher.
+Secondly, in a different shell run the file watcher powered by the Kirby Storybook plugin.

 ```bash
 kirby storybook:watch
 ```

 The file watcher provided by this plugin needs the Kirby CLI and has various options for interval, displaying errors, running only once and a file pattern match.
-See help for details.
+Call with `--help` for details.

 Some examples: